Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study

-To correlate the deformation mechanism to the long-range order of $W$ particles, we computed the RDF distribution for different sets of particle diameters at time $t=0.4$ ns in the absence and presence of the ultrasound perturbation. \fref{fig:rdf_n_ultra_800} shows the RDFs for three sizes of particle diameters, which illustrate the crystalline nature of the bottom particle after the impact with the substrate and the top particle.
-However, similar to \fref{fig:800_ultra_rdf}, an amorphous structure can be observed when subjected to ultrasound perturbation, as shown in \fref{fig:rdf_ultra_800}.
-As the particle diameter increases, the number of atoms per particle also increases, resulting in a higher magnitude of the radial distribution function (RDF).
-Nevertheless, the overall nature of the atomic arrangement remains consistent -- crystalline in the non-ultrasound-assisted case and amorphous in the ultrasound-assisted case.
-This shows that the particle sizes do not affect the physical structure of the configuration after impact.
+To correlate the deformation mechanism to the long-range order of $W$ particles, we computed the RDF distribution for different sets of particle diameters at time $t=0.11$ ns in the absence and presence of the ultrasonic perturbation. \fref{fig:rdf_n_ultra_800} shows the RDFs for three particle diameters, which illustrate the crystalline nature of the bottom particle after impact with the substrate and of the top particle.
+Similar to the non-ultrasound-assisted case, \fref{fig:rdf_ultra_800} shows the crystalline RDF distribution.
+The reduction in peak height as the particle size increases is due to the enhanced local disorder observable in larger particles.

 In the previous sections, we investigated how particle dimensions affect the deformation and atomic rearrangements of $W$ particles in the CS process.
-Finally, we present how particle size affects the quality of the deposited coating of $W$. \fref{fig:FR_u_size} shows the variation of $FR_{max}$ as a function of particle diameter in the absence and presence of ultrasound perturbation.
-It can be observed that without ultrasound perturbation, $FR_{max}$ does not change with the size of the particle diameter.
-Similarly, in the presence of the ultrasound perturbation, $FR_{max}$ does not show a considerable change as the particle size increases.
-This shows that particle size is independent of the ultrasound-assisted viscoplasticity of $W$ during the CS process.
-Moreover, the plastic deformation is independent of the particle sizes of the $W$ particles, and the former only depends on impact velocities and ultrasound parameters in ultrasound-assisted cases.
-We have evaluated the effectiveness of impact velocity on the deformation and atomic rearrangements of $W$ particles in the previous section.
-In the next section, we quantify how the ultrasound parameters modify the deformation behavior and atomic rearrangements in the ultrasound-assisted CS process.
+Finally, we present how particle size affects the quality of the deposited $W$ coating. \fref{fig:FR_u_size} shows the variation of $FR_{max}$ as a function of particle diameter in the absence and presence of ultrasonic perturbation.
+We note that both without and with ultrasonic perturbation, $FR_{max}$ does not change considerably with the particle diameter.
+While particle size might cause localized deformation in larger particles, leading to a higher \emean in the non-ultrasound-assisted case, the average ratio of deformed height to initial diameter remains the same.
+However, ultrasound parameters can affect the deformation measure and atomic rearrangements in the ultrasound-assisted CS process.
 We explore this in the next section.